Clay Matthews Joins CBS for Super Bowl

 via press release:

-GREEN BAY PACKERS ALL-PRO LINEBACKER CLAY MATTHEWS JOINS CBS SPORTS AS CONTRIBUTING ANALYST ON “THETODAY” FOR
+GREEN BAY PACKERS ALL-PRO LINEBACKER CLAY MATTHEWS JOINS CBS SPORTS AS CONTRIBUTING ANALYST ON “THE SUPER BOWL TODAY” FOR

 COVERAGE OF SUPER BOWL XLVII ON FEBRUARY 3 FROM NEW ORLEANS

-Green Bay Packers All-Pro linebacker andchampion Clay Matthews joins CBS Sports as a contributing analyst on the CBS Television Network’s pre-game show, THE TODAY, on February 3.
+Green Bay Packers All-Pro linebacker and Super Bowl champion Clay Matthews joins CBS Sports as a contributing analyst on the CBS Television Network’s Super Bowl pre-game show, THE SUPER BOWL TODAY, on February 3.
 The announcement was made today by Sean McManus, Chairman, CBS Sports and Executive Producer, THE NFL ON CBS, and Harold Bryant, Executive Producer and Vice President, CBS Sports.

-One of the NFL’s most dynamic, impactful and versatile, Matthews joins host James Brown, Dan Marino, Bill Cowher, Shannon Sharpe and Boomer Esiason, along with Greg Gumbel, on the set of THE SUPER BOWL TODAY for the Network’s coverage of Super Bowl XLVII from New Orleans, La.
+One of the NFL’s most dynamic, impactful and versatile defenders, Matthews joins host James Brown, Dan Marino, Bill Cowher, Shannon Sharpe and Boomer Esiason, along with Greg Gumbel, on the set of THE SUPER BOWL TODAY for the Network’s coverage of Super Bowl XLVII from New Orleans, La.